 Residents completing the ASHP-accredited Solid Organ Transplant Pharmacy Residency Program at the University of Maryland Medical Center will acquire expertise in medication therapy management and clinical leadership while developing the necessary skillset to become a leader in transplant.

-Program preceptors (from left): Top: Sarah Bova, Kenneth Saunders, Ian Booth, Kaitlyn Legg, Karen Huang; Bottom: Tracy Sparkes, Chelsey Song, Sari Freedman, Bethany Lane
+Program preceptors (from left): Kenneth Saunders, Kaitlyn Legg, Tracy Sparkes, Bethany Lane, Karen Huang, Ian Booth

-Pharmacists have had an integral role in the multidisciplinary transplant team at the University of Maryland Medical Center (UMMC) for over 20 years, providing care to both abdominal and cardiothoracic transplant recipients through a robust collaborative practice agreement.
+Pharmacists have had an integral role in the multidisciplinary transplant team at the University of Maryland Medical Center (UMMC) for more than 20 years, providing care to both abdominal and cardiothoracic transplant recipients through a robust collaborative practice agreement.

-The solid organ transplant program at UMMC performs approximately 400 transplants annually, and has 9 transplant clinical specialists dedicated to the care of transplant recipients.
+The solid organ transplant program at UMMC performs approximately 300 transplants annually, and has nine transplant clinical specialists and one transplant pharmacy billing coordinator dedicated to the care of transplant recipients.

 The resident will be accountable for promoting safe and effective drug usage and achieving optimal drug therapy outcomes through an established collaborative practice agreement that allows for independent management of immunosuppression, infection prophylaxis, and other specified agents.